How to Beat the Feeling of Overwhelm

 We as women are constantly bombarded with so much noise that we feel overwhelmed.
-And the more overwhelmed we are, the more we feel connected to each other who are also experiencing overwhelm.
+And the more overwhelmed we are, the more we feel connected to each other who are also experiencing being overwhelmed.

 We tend to think about overwhelm, as taking on too many tasks at once.
 But at the end of the day, it’s never enough.
 The truth is, overwhelm isn’t about doing or having too much; it’s about not knowing where or how to start.